V4Fire/Client/src/components/super/i-block/README.md

 ### [remoteProvider = `false`]

-If true, the component is marked as a removed provider.
+If set to true, the component is marked as a removed provider.
-This means that the parent component will wait for the current component to load.
+This signifies that the parent component will wait for the current component to finish loading before proceeding.

 ### [dontWaitRemoteProvidersProp]

-If true, the component will skip waiting for remote providers to avoid redundant re-rendering.
+If set to true, the component will skip waiting for remote providers to avoid redundant re-rendering.
-This prop can help optimize your non-functional component when it does not contain any remote providers.
+This property can be useful to optimize non-functional components that do not have any remote providers.
-By default, this prop is automatically calculated based on component dependencies.
+By default, the value of this property is automatically calculated based on the component dependencies.

 ### [syncRouterStoreOnInit = `false`]

-If true, the component state will be synchronized with the router after initializing.
+If set to true, the component state will be synchronized with the router after initialization.
-For example, you have a component that uses the `syncRouterState` method to create two-way binding with the router.
+For example, you have a component that uses the `syncRouterState` method to create two-way binding with the router:

 ```typescript
 import iBlock, { component, field } from 'components/super/i-block/i-block';